datacraft-dsc/DEPs/12/README.md

 - Entities:
   - A list of of inputs to this activity.
 It could contains a list of data assets and algorithms.
-  - A list of outputs generated by this activity, referred to as "this" identifier.
+  - A list of outputs generated by this activity, referred to as `this` identifier.
 If multiple outputs are generated, each one is registered as a separate asset.

 - Activity:
   - The operation that was invoked (e.g model training)